ProjectNeura/LEADS/README.md

 - Advanced Python knowledge (you should be familiar with everything and even programming philosophy in Python)
 - Solid knowledge of Physics (you should understand how a car moves in reality)
-- Basic embedded development experience (Raspberry Pi, serial communication, PWM)
+- Basic embedded development experience (C/C++, Raspberry Pi, Arduino, serial communication, PWM)
 - Rich experience in Web development (React, NextJS, FastAPI, TCP/IP, sockets)
 - Basic machine learning knowledge (linear regression, polynomial regression)